Organizations with a strong onboarding process can improve employee retention by 82%.

 5. Check-Back

-Get started with ThriveSparrow by booking a free call.
 Get a complete walkthrough of the product to see if ThriveSparrow is right for your people.
+Book your free demo and talk to a product expert, or sign up for free and explore the platform yourself.

-ThriveSparrow is a light and flexible employee success platform that can integrate with several HRIS and HRMS and has competitive pricing plans.
+ThriveSparrow is a light and flexible employee success platform that can integrate with several HRIS and HRMS and is competitively priced.
+It has

 Also check out other useful employee survey templates.